Vietnam.vn - Nền tảng quảng bá Việt Nam

 Australia will host a Special Summit with leaders from ASEAN on March 4-6, 2024 in Melbourne.
 Photo: ABC Net News

-This time, the summit promises to feature veteran regional leaders, such as Indonesian President Joko Widodo and Singaporean Prime Minister Lee Hsien Loong, as well as enthusiastic younger leaders such as Cambodian Prime Minister Hun Manet.
+This time, the summit promises to feature veteran regional leaders, such as Indonesian President Joko Widodo and Singaporean Prime Minister Lee Hsien Loong, as well as enthusiastic young leaders such as Cambodian Prime Minister Hun Manet.

 “The pastures are greener”

-At the ASEAN Summit last September in Jakarta, Indonesia, Mr Albanese presented a report titled “Invested” on Australia’s Southeast Asia economic strategy to 2040, signaling his government’s interest in strengthening trade and investment ties with its closest neighbours in the region.
+At the ASEAN Summit last September in Jakarta, Indonesia, Mr Albanese presented a report titled “Invested” on Australia’s Southeast Asia economic strategy to 2040, signaling his government’s interest in strengthening trade and investment ties with its closest neighbors in the region.

 “This is where Australia’s economic destiny is decided and where our shared prosperity can be built.
 This is where, working together, the peace, stability and security of this region – and the Indo-Pacific – can be secured,” Mr Albanese said at the time.